18 Brilliant Mental Maths Games To Build Number Fluency, Speed And Stamina In KS1 & KS2

 Mental maths games are fun and play a key part of every primary school classroom.
 When we are focusing on mental maths, games can play an essential part in developing different mental maths strategies as many games reward accuracy and speed.

-Games can be an excellent way to encourage participation in lessons, as well as improving attitudes towards the subject being taught.
+Games, such as multiplication games, can be an excellent way to encourage participation in lessons, as well as improving attitudes towards the subject being taught.
 This blog gives suggestions for 18 different games that you could play to develop an array of mental maths skills.

 What are mental maths games